Common Lisp programming: from novice to effective developer

-I now use CL for all my personal projects as well as for my new commercial applications, that run alongside a bigger Python/Django app (yes, this one is to be re-written but those things take time).
+I now use CL for all my personal projects as well as for my new commercial applications, either "glue" scripts or web apps, that are used by real clients.
 I run my own small business [*].

 During the last five years, I have contributed a lot to the Lisp ecosystem, especially with my written contributions to the Common Lisp Cookbook.
 They represent the work of reading books, all resources I can find on a topic, experience and discussion with other developers, in order to deliver an easy-to-follow recipe, straight to the point, examples first.
 I believe this was lacking on the internet for CL (just look at the iteration page and compare).

-I develop and maintain Lisp libraries, software, project skeletons and demos, and I fix bugs in third-party libs when I see one (contributions to the Mito ORM, on the Djula templating engine, to Weblocks…).
+I develop and maintain Lisp libraries, software, project skeletons and demos, and I fix bugs in third-party libs when I see one.
 I also had fun working for some time with the Nyxt browser team (I was the second contributor of that time).
 You can check my Github profile (vindarel) and my blog (lisp-journey).

 I now explore the video format, where I condense and organize even more the information, step by step.
 I truly think this is the most effective way to start with Lisp right now.